harshturna/Case-up-co/README.md

 <hr/>

 ## Run Locally
-To set up the application locally, clone the repository and run npm install to install dependencies.
-Create a .env file with the required environment variables, and start the development server using npm start.
+To set up the application locally, clone the repository and run `npm install` to install dependencies.
+Create a `.env` file with the required environment variables, and start the development server using `npm start`.